volfyd/leif-huhn-resume/leifhuhn.md

  * Deployed Consul in multi-datacenter mesh in order to support application failover.

- * Used Bash and Go scripting for various System Administration purposes.
+ * Used Bash and Go scripting for various system administration purposes.

+ * Created a virtual firewall product for CenturyLink's cloud using NSX Edge firewalling.

+ * Migrated features from a monolithic control portal to microservices running on Kubernetes.

 ### **Team Lead**        2010 – 2015
    Riverbed Technology -- San Francisco, CA